MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker.md

    sudo crm configure property stonith-timeout=900
    </code></pre>

-   To configure **service principal** for your fence agent, run the following command
+   If using **service principal** for your fence agent, run the following command
    <pre><code>
    # replace the bold strings with your subscription ID, resource group of the VM, tenant ID, service principal application ID and password